yonchu/accelerated-smooth-scroll/README.md

 I am sorry if my English is hard to understand.
 Please feel free to point it out if there are any mistakes and improvements,

-The help file for this plugin has not been translated yet.
-Sorry.